May change the contour of the upper lip. The extent of change varies between individuals.

 Desire for greater definition or proportion in the upper lip.

 The surgery is performed under local or general anaesthesia.
 Excess skin is carefully removed from beneath the nose to lift the upper lip.
-The approach is designed to maintain natural proportions.
+The surgical approach is tailored to individual anatomy and goals.

 Mild swelling and discomfort are common in the first week.
-Stitches are typically removed within 5–7 days, and most patients can resume normal activities soon after.
+Stitches are typically removed within 5–7 days, and most patients return to daily activities varies depending on healing and clinical advice.
 Healing times vary between individuals.
 Detailed aftercare and follow-up support will be provided.

 All surgery carries risks, including bleeding, infection, scarring, and anaesthetic reactions.
 These risks and the expected recovery process will be explained during your consultation to support informed decision-making.